buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 The commands above run the `analyzer` with:

 * A `debug` logging level
-* Pointing to the local `Docker daemon`
+* Pointing to the local `Docker daemon` as the repository where the lifecycle should look for images
-* Pointing to the `layers` directory, which is the main `lifecycle` working directory
+* Pointing to the `layers` directory, which is the `lifecycle`'s main working directory
-* Running the specified image
+* Pointing to a `run` image, the base image for the application
-* The path to the app that you are analyzing
+* Specifying a name for the final application image

 Now the `analyzer`:

-* Checks a registry for previous images called `apps/bash-script`.
+* Checks the image repository (`daemon` in this case) for a previous image called `apps/bash-script`
-* Resolves the image metadata making it available to the subsequent `restore` phase.
+* Reads metadata from the previous image (if it exists) for later use
-* Verifies that you have write access to the registry to create or update the image called `apps/bash-script`.
+* Verifies that have permission to create or update the image called `apps/bash-script` in the image repository

 In this tutorial, there is no previous `apps/bash-script` image, and the output produced should be similar to the following: